 Root Canal Hoffman Estates IL

-Dr. Dhara Patel performs root canals in our Hoffman Estates dental office to address advanced tooth damage or infection.
-If you have a tooth infection, a root canal procedure can save your natural tooth or teeth from extraction.
+A root canal procedure can save your natural tooth or teeth from extraction if you have a tooth infection.
 Preserving a natural tooth can help support adjacent teeth and prevent decay from spreading to other parts of the mouth.
+Dr. Dhara Patel performs root canals in our Hoffman Estates, IL, dental office to address advanced tooth damage or infection

-The pulp inside the root canal is made up of nerves and soft tissues that can become infected and cause decay.
+The pulp inside the root canal comprises nerves and soft tissues that can become infected and cause decay.
 A root canal procedure removes the infection and cleans the inner tooth chamber.
 Tooth extraction is a last resort for severely infected teeth.
+While we provide lasting restorations for patients after tooth extractions, we want to preserve your natural teeth.

 • Toothaches